The Power of Writing

-Distance Learning: In mid-2016 this course will be available as an online independent study.
+Distance Learning: This course will soon be available as an online independent study.

 To book Kathleen Adams for a Power of Writing workshop in your own community, you will realistically be able to enroll 15-20 therapists who want a hands-on, practical, experiential training in the use of the personal journal as a tool in the therapeutic relationship.